akonakanchi/javaBootCamp/javaBasics/reedme.md

   - More better way to create manage and process threads based on logic;
     - ExecutorService es = Executors.newSingleThreadExecutor();
     - es.shutdown();
-    - For specifiying how many threads can run at a time
+    - For specifying how many threads can run at a time
       - ExecutorService es = Executors.newFixedThread(threadCount);